Vacation time off

 If you hold a cyclic-year or instructional-year position, you earn time off for the overall number of months you work, even if your appointment begins or ends mid-month.

 For example, if you work September 16 to June 15, you earn nine months of vacation time off.
 You will not earn time off in September, but you will receive your monthly accrual for June, as long as you are in pay status through the end of your appointment on June 15.

 If you have previously worked for a Washington state agency or Washington public institution of higher education, you may be eligible to transfer your balances from your previous employer or receive an adjustment to your vacation accrual rate.

 Visit UWHR’s Prior Washington State Service Credit webpage for more information.

 Employees with an FTE do not accrue vacation time off during a calendar month in which they have taken more than 10 equivalent days as unpaid time off.
 For 1.0 FTE, that would be 80 hours; for 0.5 FTE, that would be 40 hours.
 The 10 days includes any holidays taken without pay.

 Employees earn a month of service for each month in which they are active in Workday.
 Unpaid time off does not impact whether a month of service towards a higher vacation accrual rate is earned.

 (Classified employees only)

-Voluntarily exceed 240-hour limit
+Voluntarily exceeding the 240-hour limit

 If your balance is currently below 240 hours, you are encouraged to use your vacation time off to ensure the balance does not exceed 240 hours.